cwt/neosqlite/documents/PyMongo_API_Comparison.md

 This comparison was initially based on older PyMongo documentation that referenced `initialize_ordered_bulk_op()` and `initialize_unordered_bulk_op()` methods.
 However, in newer versions of PyMongo (4.x), these methods have been removed in favor of the simpler `bulk_write()` API that takes a list of operations and an `ordered` parameter.

 neosqlite implements both the legacy API (initialize_ordered_bulk_op, initialize_ordered_bulk_op) for backward compatibility and the current PyMongo API (bulk_write with ordered parameter).

+## GridFS API Details

+### GridFSBucket (Modern API)
+The GridFSBucket implementation provides a complete PyMongo-compatible interface for storing and retrieving large files:

+- **File Operations**: Direct upload/download methods with full control over the process
+- **Stream Operations**: Open streams for reading/writing with fine-grained control
+- **Management Operations**: Delete, rename, and find files with various criteria
+- **Metadata Support**: Full support for file metadata in all operations
+- **Error Handling**: Proper exception handling with PyMongo-compatible error types

+### Legacy GridFS API
+The legacy GridFS API provides a simpler interface that's familiar to users of older PyMongo versions:

+- **Simple Operations**: put/get methods for straightforward file storage and retrieval
+- **Version Management**: Automatic handling of file versions with the same name
+- **Query Operations**: Find and filter files using familiar PyMongo patterns
+- **Utility Methods**: List files, check existence, and manage file lifecycle

+Both APIs work with the same underlying SQLite storage and are fully interoperable.